 This exhibits that having to return unwanted goods is already a bother for us consumers, but for retailers, there is more work and cost involved.
-Retailers must understand the increasing expectations and the competitive landscape among standing out which is all about the customer, the convenience and the initiative’s that tailor to the overall experience.
+Retailers must understand the increasing expectations and the competitive landscape among standing out which is all about the customer, the convenience and the initiatives that are tailored to the overall experience.

 The above points show how easy it can be for e-retailers to amass more costs if a returns strategy isn’t up to date, and while we expect that most online stores have solutions in place already, with the growth of eCommerce, retailers must always be looking for more ways service this and implement more tools and practices to avoid the future mishaps that can cause underlying issues throughout.

-What better time to highlight this then the festive season, proven to be the busiest period for retailers, shortly followed by a barrage of returns.
-Digital commerce states that returns have increased January year to year by 26%.
+What better time to highlight this than the festive season, proven to be the busiest period for retailers, shortly followed by a barrage of returns.
+Digital commerce states that returns have increased from January year to year by 26%.

 Customer Data Is Key